 From the last weekend in November until the 24th of December cities all over Germany transform into Christmas wonderlands called Weihnachtmarkts (Christmas Markets in English).
 They push together little wooden sheds decorated with lights and boughs of pine into a square and sell trinkets and presents and giant bratwurst and gluhwein.

 Gluhwein is kind of like a sangria except it’s served hot.
 It’s a nice way to warm yourself up, both because it’s hot and because of its alcohol content.
-The cool thing is that they serve it in cute little Christmas mugs that are unique to the markt.
+The cool thing is that they serve it in cute little Christmas mugs that are unique to the Market.
 The price you pay includes a deposit for the cup which you get back when you return it.
 But if you want a super easy (and cheap) souvenir, you can keep it!
 Most cities have special cups personalized for that city and sometimes with the year printed on it.

 When I lived in Germany I went to three Christmas markets.
-While I found that most of the product sold is the same at the Markts that I visited, the size and themes vary.
-At one of the biggest markets, Stuttgart, the stalls are decorated much grander than those in Regensburg.
-Stuttgart, for example, is one of the biggest Markets in the country.
+While I found that most of the Markets that I visited sold a lot of the same products, the size and themes of each Market vary.
+Stuttgart has one of the largest Markets in the country.
 The stalls wind through the streets of the altstadt (old town), their roofs decorated with holiday characters like Santa, reindeer, even animatronic penguins!
-There’s an ice skating rink and the windows of the Rat Haus (City Hall) are turned into a giant Advent Calendar.
+There’s an ice skating rink in the Schlossplatz and the windows of the Rat Haus (City Hall) are turned into a giant Advent Calendar.

-In the medieval town of Esslingen just outside of Stuttgart was my favorite of the Markets I visited.
+The Market in the medieval town of Esslingen, just outside of Stuttgart, was by far my favorite of the Markets I visited.
 Stalls start in the plaza outside the Stadtkirche and continue throughout the altstadt.
-Wander down the narrow, cobbled streets and you’ll find games like ax throwing, archery, candle making, and a even a hand turned wooden ferris wheel.
+Wander down the narrow, cobbled streets and you’ll find games like ax throwing, archery, candle making, and even a hand turned wooden ferris wheel.
 Many of the vendors dress up in costumes and there was even a beggar dressed in rags and walking around without shoes on.